Samuel Tenka

 STRUCTURE AND TERMS OF THE SENATE --- Each State shall be entitled 2 seats in the Senate.
 These seats shall be divided as evenly as may be into 3 classes, with one class elected, in November of each even year, to a term of 6 years that shall begin at noon on the 3rd day of the following January.

 ELECTION TO THE SENATE --- The State Legislature shall, in the May before the election, nominate a number of candidates, with any group of one fifth of its legislators duly sworn permitted to nominate one candidate; but no two groups shall overlap.
-And from these candidates, the people of the State shall by SingleTransferableVote elect their Senator.
-That is: each voter shall rank one or more candidates, and so long as multiple Candidates remain, that Candidate shall be eliminated who is, according to the voters' rankings of the Candidates yet un-eliminated, the first choice of the fewest voters; the remaining Candidate shall win.
+And from these candidates, the People of the State shall by SingleTransferableVote elect their Senator.
+That is: each voter shall rank one or more candidates, and so long as multiple candidates remain, that candidate shall be eliminated who is, according to the voters' rankings of the candidates yet un-eliminated, the first choice of the fewest voters; the remaining candidate shall win.

-STRUCTURE AND TERMS OF THE HOUSE --- The House of Representatives shall have 625 seats, or a larger number as the Congress may by Law provide.
-Each State, and the incorporated Territories as one Whole, shall be entitled a number of seats as proportional as may be to their number of Citizens, but at least 2 seats each.
-Representatives shall be elected, in November of each even year, to a term of 2 years that shall shall begin at noon on the 3rd day of the following January.
+STRUCTURE AND TERMS OF THE HOUSE --- The House of Representatives shall have 625 seats, or a larger number as the Congress may by law provide.
+Each State, and the incorporated Territories as one Whole, shall be entitled a number of seats as proportional as may be to their number of citizens, but at least 2 seats each.
+Representatives shall be elected, in November of each even year, to a term of 2 years that shall begin at noon on the 3rd day of the following January.

-No person shall serve as Representative without having attained 25 years of age, or while holding any Office under the United States.
+No person shall serve as Representative without having attained 25 years of age, or while holding any office under the United States.

-ELECTION TO THE HOUSE --- The people of the State shall by MemorylessTurnTaking elect their Representatives.
+ELECTION TO THE HOUSE --- The People of the State shall by MemorylessTurnTaking elect their Representatives.
 That is: the State Legislature having determined one district for each seat, each voter shall select one candidate; the district's winner shall be chosen, from among the plurality candidate and all candidates receiving one fifth of all votes, with probability proportional to votes received, and this randomness shall be independent of all other elections.

-Each State may by Law propose an alternative method for immediately upcoming elections to the Senate or the House --- that is, an alternative to Approval Voting or MemorylessTurnTaking --- which with the consent of Congress shall for those elections in that State take effect.
+Each State may by law propose an alternative method for immediately upcoming elections to the Senate or the House --- that is, an alternative to Approval Voting or MemorylessTurnTaking --- which with the consent of Congress shall for those elections in that State take effect.
 But no such proposal shall occur until 3 years after ratification of this section.

-REMOVAL --- Each Chamber The old Constitution uses "House", and this revision uses "Chamber", for the same concept.
+REMOVAL --- Each Chamber The old-and-actual Constitution uses "House", and this revision uses "Chamber", for the same concept.
 I made this substitution throughout, to avoid confusion: "House" now refers only to the House of Representatives. shall be the judge of the elections, returns, and qualifications of its own members.
 Either Chamber may, with the concurrence of two thirds of members duly sworn, expel one of their own members.

 VACANCIES --- When vacancies happen in the representation of any State in the Senate or the House, the executive authority of the State shall issue writs of special election to fill such vacancies.
 The Legislature of any State may empower the executive thereof to make temporary appointments until by ordinary or special election the seat is filled.